[wpforms id=”16350″]

 Thus, if you let your friend borrow your car to run an errand for their benefit, and subsequently they crash your car in an at-fault accident, your liability remains limited to fifteen thousand dollars for injury or death to one person, or thirty thousand dollars for injury or death to more than one person.

 Not for negligence.
 You are only liable under Vehicle 17151(a) for the other driver’s injuries and damages if the person who drove your car was at fault.
 But it would be best if you still got your vehicle fixed.
-And what if you were financing the car and it’s a total loss?
-Also, what if you failed to maintain gap coverage?
+And what if you were financing the car, and it’s a total loss?
+Also, what if you fail to maintain gap coverage?

 Sadly, you still have to pay for a new car and keep making your car payments!
-Moreover, you still have to get your car fixed and pay your deductible, assuming you have comp and collision insurance (See below).
-But no, you are not on the hook to pay the driver of the other car if your side did nothing negligent in the operation of your vehicle.
+Moreover, you must still get your car fixed and pay your deductible, assuming you have comp and collision insurance (See below).
+But no, you are not on the hook to pay the other car’s driver if your side did nothing negligent in the operation of your vehicle.

 When a fault does not lie with the permissive user, you are not at risk for accident-related injuries.
-And the person who drove your car can get his damages forked over by the other driver since that is the person that caused the injury collision.
-In other words, as a general rule, if someone else is liable, then they pay.
+And the person who drove your car can get his damages forked over by the other driver since that person caused the injury collision.
+In other words, as a general rule, they pay if someone else is liable.

 Yes, you are liable under 17151(a) above.
 Let me explain.
 Other legal theories can bring the registered owner into the case, such as when the borrower is wholly or partially at fault.
 In that case, you have limited liability.

 Sometimes, when there is a wrongful death or severe injury to multiple parties, $30 thousand will not be enough to cover everyone.
-A highly astute injury lawyer does have some rugged tools available to get their clients more money in a few loaner car cases.
+A highly astute injury lawyer has some rugged tools to get their clients more money in a few loaner carcasses.

 There are two main legal theories we will explore here: